-Compression stockings for varicose veins and compressions stockings for deep vein thrombosis, as the name suggests are designed to compress the legs.
-The pressure that they apply improves blood flow from your legs to your heart.
-Essentially, they improve the drainage of the legs.
-Compression stockings NZ can be used to improve the symptoms of varicose veins and to prevent and/or manage deep vein thrombosis.
+Compression stockings for varicose veins work by applying pressure to improve blood flow from your legs to your heart.
+Compression stockings for deep vein thrombosis help to drain blood from the legs and avoid a clot occuring.
+They are available for purchase from our clinic in Auckland, NZ and can be used to improve the symptoms of varicose veins and to prevent and/or manage deep vein thrombosis.

-Compression stockings cover your feet/ankles and legs.
-At Palm Clinic we supply below knee compression as these are far better tolerated than thigh high compression.
+Compression stockings (also known as compression socks) cover your feet, ankles and legs.
+At Palm Clinic in Auckland, NZ we use below-knee compression stockings as these are more comfortable than thigh high compression.

-The pressure that they apply to the legs works to narrow the size of the deep veins which helps to improve blood flow (much like narrowing the tip of a hose increases flow).
-This increases return of blood from the legs up to the heart improving symptoms of varicose veins (aching, heaviness and swelling) and reducing the chance of deep vein thrombosis.
+The pressure that they apply to the legs works to narrow the size of the deep veins which helps to improve blood flow – much like narrowing the tip of a hose increases flow.
+This increases return of blood from the legs up to the heart , therefore improving symptoms of varicose veins (aching, heaviness and swelling) and reducing the chance of deep vein thrombosis.

-Compression stockings come in different sizes and levels of compression to suit the need and the leg size.
-Occasionally, a leg will not be suitable for an ‘off the rack’ stocking and we will refer you to have a stocking custom fitted.
-In most cases though, we will measure your calf and ankle circumference to choose the appropriate stocking.
+Compression stockings come in different sizes and compression levels to suit the need and size of the leg.
+Occasionally a leg will not be suitable for an off-the-rack stocking and you will be referred to have a stocking custom fitted.
+In most cases though, your calf and ankle circumference will be measured to choose the appropriate stocking.

 Our compression stockings have ‘graduated pressure’ meaning the pressure is highest at the foot and ankle and gets slightly less as they go up the leg.
 This creates a pressure gradient which helps the venous circulation return fluid back up the leg.

-Ideally, do not take the stockings off for the first THREE DAYS, so try to wear them while showering.
+Ideally, do not take the stockings off for the first three days, so try to wear them while showering.
 Treat them like a second skin.
-It is true that the hosiery is not easy to dry.
-Try using a fresh towel on the hosiery, and drying the thicker parts with a hair dryer.
+It is true that the hosiery can take some time to dry.
+Try using a fresh towel on the hosiery and dry the thicker parts with a hair dryer.
+Many patients have a sponge bath in the morning and a complete shower later in the day when they have more time.
 Be careful in the shower – water, soap and hosiery can be very slippery.

 For the first three days while wearing the stockings in the shower you can wash them like a second skin.
 Use shower gel and make sure to rinse them well while you are wearing them.
 You can dry them either with a hair dryer or a warm towel after showering.